-Plans are underway to celebrate our Graduating Class of 2021.
-This year, our Grade 8 Graduation will take place on Thursday, June 24th, 2021.
-Details for this event will be finalized in June.
+Plans to celebrate our Graduating Class of 2021 are underway.
+Graduation details will be finalized in June.
+Please save Friday, June 18th as our Graduation Date.
 Grade 8 parents should continue to look for emails with updated information.
 We pray for our Graduates, as we prepare to celebrate them and all their accomplishments.

 School Climate Survey – Your Opinion Counts!